Skip to main content

 Sarah Kirkpatrick

-Sarah recently completed her Bachelor of Arts (Honours) in Forensic Psychology with a minor in Criminology and Justice here at Ontario Tech University.
-In her undergraduate thesis, Sarah examined public perceptions of wrongfully convicted offenders.
-She is currently working towards her master’s in Forensic Psychology under the supervision of Dr. Karla Emeno and Dr. Shannon Vettor.
-Her research interests include sexual offending, lie detection, and forensic assessment.
-Sarah hopes to complete her Ph.D. in Forensic Psychology before pursuing a career as a professor and expert witness for the Canadian courts.
+Sarah is currently in her second year of the Master’s program.
+She previously completed her Bachelor of Arts (Honours) in Forensic Psychology with a minor in Criminology and Justice here at Ontario Tech University.
+In her undergraduate thesis, Sarah examined public perceptions of wrongfully convicted individuals.
+She is currently examining public perceptions of consent and sexual assault in heterosexual and homosexual sexual encounters under the supervision of Dr. Karla Emeno and Dr. Shannon Vettor.
+Her research interests include sexual offending, at-risk youth, and forensic assessment.
+Sarah hopes to complete her Ph.D. in Forensic Psychology before pursuing a career as a forensic psychologist and expert witness for the Canadian courts.

 Quintan Crough